 This place on 49th is a local favorite, but really just ok to me.
 But I felt I should include it since so many have told me it's their favorite.
 To me it's not really all that flavorful.
 It's thin and light.
 I'm a fat guy.
 I like something hearty.

-OK, time for my top 2.
-First #2 pick.
 Its in St. Pete but no hipsters it's not a place you just never noticed downtown St. Pete.
 It's not downtown at all.
 It's hidden in a cruddy strip mall on 62nd Ave.
 I had the chicken parm dozens of times before I finally tried their pizza.
 I shouldn't have waited so long.
-Their chicken parm is top notch but so is their pizza.
+Their chicken parm is top notch but the pizza is very good.

 I'll never forget when I first heard that Grimaldi's, a legendary pizza spot in NYC and New Jersey, had chosen Florida for its first franchise locations.
 For a few years, there was none better for me.